AndrewPaulLund/cs205project/README.md

 Index files can be generated using ```$ samtools index sample.bam```

-Details about the infrastructure we used are in the "Infrastructure" section toward the bottom of this report.
+Details about the infrastructure we used are in the "Infrastructure" section.

 ---